 Now that your Apache web server is up and running, we can go over some basic management commands to manage the Apache service using those outlined below:

 $ sudo systemctl status apache2 $ sudo systemctl stop apache2 $ sudo systemctl start apache2 $ sudo systemctl restart apache2 $ sudo systemctl reload apache2 $ sudo systemctl enable apache2 $ sudo systemctl disable apache2

 Now, if you have the UFW firewall enabled and running on your system, you have to open ports 80 and 443 to allow client requests to the Apache web server via HTTP and HTTPS respectively.
-Then, reload the firewall settings with the commands below:

 $ sudo ufw allow 80/tcp $ sudo ufw allow 443/tcp $ sudo ufw reload